Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 where we identified

 with $k=M$.
 Given the block decomposition of $\Lambda_j$, we seek to write the MPS of the CBA (\ref{inhMPS}) as a quantum circuit.
-In other words, we want to compute unitaries out of the non-unitary tensors $(\ref{Lambdaj})$, which themselves decompose into unitary blocks of definite total spin along the $z$-axis.
+In other words, we want to compute unitaries out of the non-unitary tensors $(\ref{Lambdaj})$.
+The unitaries themselves decompose into unitary blocks of definite total spin along the $z$-axis.
 We achieve this goal by a local gauge transformation that puts (\ref{inhMPS}) into the canonical form.
 The canonical form is a standard representation of an MPS where the tensor is subject to orthonormalization constraints~\cite{Cirac20}.
-The tensor thus obtained is unique up to unitary rotations in the auxiliary space.
-Here we use specifically the left canonical form of the MPS (\ref{inhMPS}), defined as that whose tensors~$\Lambda_j^{i}$ are isometries with more rows than columns.
+The tensor in the canonical form is unique up to unitary rotations in the auxiliary space.
+Here we use the left canonical form of the MPS (\ref{inhMPS}), defined as that whose tensors~$\Lambda_j\ket{0}_j$ become isometries with more rows than columns.

 The set of matrices $X_j$ realize the local gauge transformation on the auxiliary space we want.
 The $M+1$-qubit unitary is built as

 We depict (\ref{Pjgauge}) in Figure \ref{figPLambda}.
 Unitarity holds if